doantam/fullstackopen/part1/courseinfo/README.md

+# fullstackopen - Part 1 - courseinfo

+Contains results from exercises 1.1 to 1.5.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.